sagemath/sagewiki_to_gh-2022-10-10/days57.md

    * implement tensor products of generic free modules of finite rank and the associated tensor algebra (by ''generic'' it is meant ''without any privileged basis'')

-=== worksheet repository ===
+=== Worksheet repository ===
- * see, DepotDeFeuillesDeCalcul could be nice to first brainstorm all together, even for people not interested in coding
+ * see DepotDeFeuillesDeCalcul; could be nice to first brainstorm all together, even for people not interested in coding
  * interested
    * Thierry
    * Eric
    * Vincent
+   * Samuel

 == Practical information ==

 Accommodation will be covered by our funding sources.
-Travel for PhD students and PostDocs can also be funded.
+We also aim to fund travel for PhD students and postdocs.
 Other participants, please arrange funding for your travel.

 The Tower can accommodate 8-10 people, and if needed there is another